 Automation technologies like RPA can turn out to be a game changer in the supply chain management process.
 It allows companies to replace tedious and mundane human processing involved in the supply chain with faster and accurate automation.
 RPA is also important because it enables better collaboration and communication between disparate applications and helps in eliminating data silos.
 Therefore, companies that adopt RPA in supply chain management enjoy higher accuracy, cost reduction, increased ROI, better customer value and a host of other benefits.

 How RPA is solving real problems within the supply chain

-Initially, the uptake of RPA implementation for supply chains was slow, but today it is increasingly being adopted across several areas.
+Initially, the uptake of RPA implementation for supply chain was slow, but today it is increasingly being adopted across several areas.
 Organizations from various industries like automotive, healthcare, retail and manufacturing are implementing RPA to improve their supply chain process.
-Moreover, with the inclusion of cognitive capabilities like computer vision and optical character recognition, RPA can handle several other complex scenarios within the supply chain that otherwise need human judgement.
+Moreover, with the inclusion of cognitive capabilities like computer vision and optical character recognition, RPA can handle several other complex scenarios within the supply chain that otherwise need human judgment.

 Order processing and payments

 RPA software can be used to efficiently handle key operations of order processing including product selection, payment processing and purchase orders.
 This helps in optimizing productivity, reducing errors and saving time.